 1740, 6 october - first two ships arrived to the new port.
 Official date of foundation of Petropavlovsk-Kamchatsky.
 Port was perfectly located, so many long-distance geographical expeditions used it.

-1779 – the third expedition of James Cook arrived in the port.
+1779 – the third expedition of James Cook arrived at the port.

-1787 – the circumnavigation expedition of La Peruz arrived in the port.
+1787 – the circumnavigation expedition of La Peruz arrived at the port.

-1804 – first Russian circumnavigation expedition headed by Kruzenshtern arrived in the port.
+1804 – first Russian circumnavigation expedition headed by Kruzenshtern arrived at the port.

 1812 – Petropavlovsk-Kamchatsky was proclaimed the capital of Kamchatka.